cloudant/sync-android/doc/migration.md

 instance of the `Database` class managed by the `DocumentStore` by calling the `database()` getter method.

-The method names on the `Database` methods are different to their counterparts on `Datastore`:
+The method names on the `Database` class are different to their counterparts on `Datastore`:

 * `getDocument` has been renamed `read`